Codepoints/blog.codepoints.net/posts/emoji-structure.md

 Unless when they aren’t.
 See, the <del>UK</del>, um, ...
 I mean <del>GB</del>, or... the ...
 Commonw... this entity that encompasses parts of the British Isles had needs unmet by this definition.
-And to encode the English, Welsh, Scottish and Northern-Irish flags, Unicode went back to the drawing board and pulled _another_ set of code points out of their hat.
+And to encode the English, Welsh, and Scottish flags, Unicode went back to the drawing board and pulled _another_ set of code points out of their hat.

 > 4. Regional flags consist of the Black Flag {% cp "1F3F4" %} and a series of